Justineo/vue-awesome/README.md

 // or with vue-loader you can require the src directly var Icon = require('vue-awesome/components/Icon.vue')

-// only import the icons you use to reduce bundle size require('vue-awesome/icons/flag')

-// or import all icons if you don't care about bundle size require('vue-awesome/icons')

 // register component to use
 ```